Sigrid Thornton: The "Sigrid Factor"

 In his book The Big Shift, about changing Australian demographics and culture, Bernard Salt coined the term the "Sigrid factor" pointing out that Australian towns in which movies had been made featuring Thornton had prospered since that time.
 More broadly he referred to changing Australian cultural values which were well reflected in the types of places in which Sigrid Thornton had acted: the Riverland during the 1980s All the Rivers Run and the coast in the 2000s SeaChange.

 Personal life and advocacy

-Thornton is married to actor Tom Burstall and has two children.
+Thornton is married to actor and director Tom Burstall, having first met when she was just 18.
+Together they have two children.

 She is known for her work with World Vision, the Royal Children's Hospital, Vision Australia, Reach Foundation and other charitable causes.
 She has lobbied successive governments to keep libraries open and to resource the Australian film and television industry.
 She has been appointed to several federal and state film bodies, including Film Victoria and is involved in helping to sustain and develop the industry.

+In 2023 Thornton received a star on the Randwick Walk of Fame.

+On Anh’s Brush With Fame, Thornton recounted how her father Neil Thornton enlisted in the army, and was sent to Japan in 1945 as part of a clean-up force following the atomic bomb being dropped in Hiroshima.
+His exposure to radiation led to him being diagnosed with Neurasthenia, which saw him suffer from chronic pain in the last ten years of his life.

+In August 2024, Thornton's mother Merle Thornton died aged 93.
+Merle was a well known activist whom Sigrid looked up to.
+Sigrid said of her mother's passing that she was proud of her mother and everything she achieved.

+In 2025, while appearing on I'm a Celebrity...Get Me Out of Here!, Thornton revealed that she had been diagnosed with ADHD, saying that it provided clarity.
+On 11 February 2025, Thornton was eliminated from the jungle alongside Tina Provis.
+Thornton held the record of 33 minutes in the Viper Room surrounded by 170 snakes.